Kristin Morse | Executive Director

 Shagana Ehamparam | Research Assistant, Digital Media and Public Engagement

 Shagana is a research assistant at the Center, focusing on enhancing its digital media and public engagement.
-She is also currently pursuing her master’s degree in Urban Policy Analysis and Management at the New School, where she has an interest in exploring issues facing low-income and immigrant communities.
+She is also currently pursuing her master’s degree in Urban Policy Analysis and Management at the New School.
 Before moving to New York, Shagana worked as a communications and events coordinator for Social Innovation Exchange, a global network based in London; she was also a communications assistant for the Wellesley Institute, a research and policy think tank in Toronto.
 Shagana completed a bachelor’s degree in international business at the Schulich School of Business in Canada, during which she also completed an international management and business communications stream at the Toulouse Business School in France.

 Monae Evans | Research Assistant, Children and Families Project